syncfusion-content/maui-docs/MAUI/DateTime-Range-Selector/thumb-and-overlay.md

 documentation: ug
 ---

-# Thumb and Overlay in .NET MAUI DateTime Range Selector (SfDateTimeRangeSelector)
+# Thumb and Overlay in DateTime Range Selector (SfDateTimeRangeSelector)

 This section helps to learn about how to customize the thumb and thumb overlay in the DateTime Range Selector.